Intelius Vs TruthFinder: Which Is Better?

 Police Definition for Mugshots

 They are usually taken without wearing clothing or makeup and without the person’s glasses or jewelry to help prevent disguising the person’s face.
-The mug shot is an important part of the booking process and is sometimes referred to as a “mug shot” or “mug book.”
-It may also be referred to as an arrest photo or a booking photo.
+The mug shot is an important part of the booking process and is sometimes called a “mug shot” or “mug book.”
+It may also be called an arrest photo or a booking photo.

 The purpose of a mug shot is to create a unique record of an arrested person and their physical appearance.
 It is used to help identify the person in the justice system and to help with investigations.